jlggross/codar.me/nodejs-intro/README.md

 In this repository you can have access to all the classes from this course.
 Each class has an specific number and name, so it is easier to identify the classes content.
 There are a total of 23 classes and a final project with 5 steps.

+I've created a dedicated section with notes of each class and for the steps of the final project, I recommend you check them out.

 ## About the classes

 Each class has code sufficient to execute without any modifications, you'll just need to download the dependencies and devDependencies of each class before running it.
 Please check the section on how to configure and download the required software to run the code for each class.